VitorGuimaraes/phx_dev_env/README.md

 # Phoenix Development Environment

 Set up your environment without install Elixir and Phoenix locally.
-By this way, you don't need to download, install and configure dependencies or create and build a Docker image manually by yourself to start developing.
+By this way, you don't need to download, install and configure dependencies or create and build a Docker image manually by yourself to start developing a new project.

 ## Technologies